-The extra monthly cost for these benefits will be added to your Medicare Advantage plan premium.
-If you purchase any of these OSBs, this Evidence of Coverage contract will also apply to them.
-If you have questions about these OSBs, please call Customer Care at the phone number that appears at the end of this section or on the back of your Humana members ID card.
+If you purchase any of these OSBs, this Evidence of Coverage contract also will apply to them.
+There are multiple ways to pay for OSBs, including by check, credit or debit card or automatic withdrawal from your checking or savings account.
+For more information about your payment options, please call Customer Care at the phone number that appears at the end of this section or on the back of your Humana member ID card.